XenitAB/xenitab.github.io/docs/xks/developer-guide/cloud-iam.md

 }
 ```

 The correct IAM roles and policies should be created after the Terraform has been applied.
-The next step is to create a Service Account with the same name as specied in the IRSA module and annotate it
+The next step is to create a Service Account with the same name as specified in the IRSA module and annotate it
-with the key `eks.amazonaws.com/role-arn` where the value should be the full ARN of the created IAM role, note that the account id is part of the ARN as the IAM role is created in a different account
+with the key `eks.amazonaws.com/role-arn`.
+The value should be the full ARN of the created IAM role, note that the account id is part of the ARN as the IAM role is created in a different account
 than the one the cluster is located in.

 ```yaml